100 Famous Logos: Design Lessons & Brand Strategy for 2026

 A logo that has evolved from mail-order DVDs to a global streaming giant.

 - The Fact: The current simple, red wordmark and the standalone “N” icon were introduced in 2016.
-The arch of the “N” is meant to look like a red carpet, suggesting cinematic quality.
+The arch of the “N” is intended to resemble a red carpet, evoking a cinematic quality.

 - My Take: The move to a cleaner, bolder wordmark was brilliant as the brand became a content creator.
 The single ‘N’ icon is a powerful asset, instantly recognisable as an app icon on millions of screens.
 It’s a logo designed for the digital world.

-- Lesson for You: Your logo must work as a tiny app icon in today's world.
+- Lesson for You: Your logo must function as a compact app icon in today’s digital landscape.
 A simplified, bold symbol derived from your primary logo is essential.

 57. Chupa Chups